lamw/vcf-automated-lab-deployment/README.md

 ## Changelog
 * **03/27/2023**
-  * Enable multiple deployment on the same Cluster
+  * Enable multiple vApp deployment on the same Cluster

 * **02/28/2023**
   * Added note on DRS-enabled Cluster for vApp creation and pre-check in code